-- o the releasing registered provider, or the course in which the overseas student is enrolled, has ceased to be registered - the releasing registered provider has had a sanction imposed on its registration by the ESOS agency that prevents the overseas student from continuing his or her course at that registered provider - o the releasing registered provider has agreed to the overseas student's release and recorded the date of effect and reason for release in PRISMS - o any government sponsor of the overseas student considers the change to be in the overseas student's best interests and has provided written support for the change.
+- the releasing registered provider, or the course in which the overseas student is enrolled, has ceased to be registered. - the releasing registered provider has had a sanction imposed on its registration by the ESOS agency that prevents the overseas student from continuing his or her course at that registered provider. - the releasing registered provider has agreed to the overseas student's release and recorded the date of effect and reason for release in PRISMS. - any government sponsor of the overseas student considers the change to be in the overseas student's best interests and has provided written support for the change.

-IIB assessment process for current students wishing to transfer to another provider prior to completing 6 months of their principal course a) The following steps are followed
+IIB assessment process for current students wishing to transfer to another provider prior to completing 6 months of their principal course.